vippsas/vipps-checkout/vipps-checkout-api.md

 </html>
 ```

-**Please note:** The `VippsCheckoutDirect` method in the SDK can be used instead of `VippsCheckout` as per alternative 1, if you want to bypass the iFrame flow and let Vipps handle the checkout completely.
+**Please note:** The `VippsCheckoutDirect` method in the frontend SDK can be used instead of `VippsCheckout` as per alternative 1, if you want to bypass the iFrame flow and let Vipps handle the checkout completely.

 ### Step 3: Handling the result of the session